 What is a DP transmitter?

-Differential pressure is represented by “DP” in DP transmitters.
+Differential pressure is represented by “DP”.
 The difference in pressure between two points in a process is measured by a DP transmitter, which then translates the data into a standard output signal (often 4-20 mA) for processing or transmission to a control system.

 DP transmitters generally include two pressure sensing components, one on each side of a flexible membrane such as a diaphragm.
 A strain gauge or other sort of pressure sensor detects the membrane’s deflection, which is caused by the pressure differential between the two parts.
 The electronics in the transmitter then process the sensor’s output signal to create a standardized output signal.